-In some cases, students may find it beneficial or might be encouraged to use personal telecommunications or other personal electronic devices for instructional purposes while on campus.
-Students must obtain prior approval before using personal telecommunications or other personal electronic devices for instructional use.
-Students must also sign a user agreement that contains applicable rules for use (separate from this handbook).
-When students are not using the devices for approved instructional purposes, all devices must be turned off and may not be displayed during the instructional day.
+Students must obtain prior approval before using personal telecommunications or other personal electronic devices for instructional purposes while on campus.
+Students must also sign a user agreement (separate from this handbook) regarding use of these district resources.
 Violations of the user agreement may result in withdrawal of privileges and other disciplinary action.